Biswa96/pnconnect/README.md

 # pnconnect

-Experiments with 9P protocol file server in Windows 10 for fun
+Experiments with 9P file server in Windows 10 for fun

+## How to build

+Clone this repository.
+Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
+Alternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe`.
+You can also build with mingw-w64 toolchain using `make` command.

+### Build p9np export libraries:

+1. Generate DEF file: `gendef /c/Windows/System32/p9np.dll`
+2. For MSVC: `lib /DEF:p9np.def /MACHINE:X64`
+3. For GCC: `dlltool -D /c/Windows/System32/p9np.dll -d p9np.def -l libp9np.a`

 ## License